 Uncommon in the Solitary Islands Marine Park.
-Distributed throughout the Indo-Pacific: Red Sea and Natal, South Africa to the Marquesan Islands, north to southern Japan and the Ogasawara Islands, south to New South Wales.
+Distributed throughout the Indo-Pacific region: from the Red Sea and Natal, South Africa to the Marquesan Islands, north to southern Japan and the Ogasawara Islands, south to New South Wales.
 In Australia recorded from northern Queensland south to northern New South Wales.

-Frequents offshore reef slopes, lagoons and rocky outcrops, from 8m to at least 40m.
-Found in small caves and overhangs.
+Frequents offshore reef slopes, lagoons and rocky outcrops, where it is found in small caves and overhangs.
 Depth 5 - 70 m, usually below 16 m.

-This species identified by black pigmentation on membrane of dorsal fin which is red with white tips and white spots on the membrane of the lower part of the fin.
+Bright red with white stripes, black pigmentation on membrane of dorsal fin which is red with white tips and white spots on the membrane of the lower part of the fin.
 The preopercular spine is thought to be venemous.
 A nocturnal species which feeds on benthic invertebrates.
-Grows to 20cm.
+Grows to 20 cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.61.

 Atlas of Living Australia website at https://bie.ala.org.au/search?q=sargocentron+ittodai.
 Accessed 06/07/18.